I recently got a copy of the 5th edition of

 Although rewards and recognition help build a team, she writes, they can also kill morale if you don’t have an established method or criteria for handing them out.
 Track who is receiving awards throughout the project… Consider individual preferences and cultural differences when using rewards and recognitions.
 Some people don’t like to be recognized in front of a group; others thrive on it.
 Some people appreciate an honest thank-you with minimal fanfare, and others just won’t accept individual rewards as their culture doesn’t allow it.
 Keep this in mind when devising your reward system.

 If this book was smaller and lighter I would seriously consider carrying it around with me, but unfortunately that isn’t practical.
 However, the entire book is available as a .pdf file on the CD, so you could print off a couple of pages to review on the train, or carry the thing around with you on your laptop if you wanted to study while you are on the road.

-Overall, if you are after an interesting, comprehensive book and CD package to help you study for the PMP exam, this is it.
+Overall, if you are after an interesting, comprehensive book and CD package to help you study for the

 This review first appeared on PMTips.net.